QubesOS/qubes-doc/common-tasks/backup-restore.md

    **Note:** The passphrase which was supplied when the backup was created was used for **both** encryption/decryption and integrity verification.
 If the backup was not encrypted, the supplied passphrase is used only for integrity verification.
 All backups made from a Qubes R4.0 system will be encrypted.

-5. You will now the the summary of VMs to be restored.
+5. You will now see the summary of VMs to be restored.
 If there are any issues preventing the restore, they will be listed here and the **Next** button greyed out.

 6. When you are ready, click **Next**.
 Qubes will proceed to restore from your backup.
 Once the progress bar has completed, you may click **Finish**.